sivanaikk/iudx-acl-apd/README.md

 - Emails are sent asynchronously using Vert.x SMTP Mail Client
 - Integration with DX AAA Server for token introspection to serve data privately to the designated user
 - Uses Vert.x, Postgres to create scalable, service mesh architecture
-- Integration with auditing server using RabbitMQ databroker for metering purposes
+- Integration with auditing server for metering purposes

 ## API Docs